smapiot/piral/docs/reference/metadata.md

 **Remark**: The difference between the `devDependencies` (format like in the *package.json* - names with semver constraints) and the `externals` (just names, no version constraints) is explained fairly simple: every name mentioned in `externals` needs to be also present in the provided Piral instance (i.e., needs to occur in `dependencies` with a semver constraint), however, the `devDependencies` for a pilet do not need to be present in the Piral instance at all - thus specifying the semver constraint is necessary.

 In addition to the standard specification using a string for the version, the dependencies listed in the `devDependencies` can also be marked as `true`.
 Such a `devDependencies` entry will then use the version of the dependency as specified in either the `dependencies` or `devDependencies` of the Piral instance.
 If no such entry can be found, it will fall back to `"latest"`.

+The `validators` field is used to properly assert pilets.
+There are many validators included in `piral-cli`.
+Additionally, new validators can be added via CLI plugins.
+For options on the given `validators` see the `pilet validate` command.

 ## Pilets - Package Definition